Louibens/PP1-Sustainability_Ireland/README.md

 ### Acknowledgments

 - Thank you to my mentor Elaine Roche who was a great support throughout the project.
 Her advice on accessibility and responsiveness along with her feedback was invaluable.
-- I also had the website reviewed by Frank Farrell who has trained on UX and is colour blind to ensure that the website was easy to navigate and legible.
+- I also had the website reviewed by Frank Farrell who has studied UX and is colour blind to ensure that the website was easy to navigate and legible.
 - The website was also reviewed by Joan McDermott for typos and advice regarding content display.